 I’ve recently been learning the balance between protein and moisture; I had a bout where I suffered from hygral fatigue (over moisturizing) which left me with stretched out and sad curls.
 It took a few months of focusing on products with a little more protein all while still not neglecting my moisturizing needs.

-When it comes to cleaning your scalp and hair follicles, I jump between two types of products: a conditioning cleanser (aka a “no-poo”) or a conditioner suitable for cleansing (aka “co-washing”).
-You should look for one that is non-greasy that leaves a clean feeling while removing any buildup.
+When it comes to cleaning your scalp and hair follicles, I jump between two types of products: a conditioning cleanser (aka a “no-poo” or “low-poo”) or a conditioner suitable for cleansing (aka “co-washing”).
+You should look for one that is non-greasy that leaves a clean feeling while removing any buildup from your natural hair.

 My current favorite cleansing products: